 Once we launched the rebrand, we knew we needed to build a strong foundation on which our brand stood.
 We need to keep it consistent in-app, in our content, and anywhere else Paperform appeared online or in the real world.
 As such, we:

-Updated everything internally: Our content team worked fervently to get all internal documents and content up to scratch.
-This included product screenshots, blog copy, our help centre articles, social media, and even our video thumbnails.
+Updated everything internally: Our content team passionately dedicated their efforts to enhancing all internal documents and content.
+This encompassed improving product screenshots, refining blog copy, optimizing our help center articles, enhancing social media content, and even perfecting our video thumbnails.

 Conducted a rebrand outreach: The marketing team’s job was to approach all the external sites that mentioned Paperform or featured it with screenshots to update their description.
 We want to ensure that we are consistent across all channels and communications.

 We rank vendors based on rigorous testing and research, but also take into account your feedback and our commercial agreements with providers.
 This page contains affiliate links.
 Advertising Disclosure

 Roberto has spent over a decade helping affiliate blogs and cybersecurity companies increase revenue through Digital PR and conversion-focused content marketing.
 Somehow he’s still able to live the digital nomad life in between linkbuilding campaigns, content audits and SEO strategy calls.